 - Determine if any personally identifiable information was exposed.

-- Update the passwords for all affected accounts.
+- Update the passwords for all affected accounts immediately.

-- Monitor your account statements and bank transactions.
+- Monitor your account statements and bank transactions closely for unusual activity.

-- Freeze your credit cards and bank accounts.
+- Consider freezing your credit cards and bank accounts as a precaution.

 What is the Most Common Type of Data Breach?

-The most common type of data breach is a phishing attack, where attackers trick victims into revealing sensitive information through emails impersonating a legitimate organization, entity, or individual.
+The most common type of data breach often involves phishing attacks, where attackers trick victims into revealing sensitive information through emails impersonating a legitimate organization, entity, or individual.
+However, breaches can also frequently result from stolen credentials, ransomware, malware infections, and human error.

 How to Detect a Data Breach